wesleycamargo/azure-docs.pt-br/articles/log-analytics/log-analytics-manage-access.md

 ### <a name="workspace-information"></a>Informações do espaço de trabalho

 Você pode exibir detalhes sobre o espaço de trabalho no portal do Azure.
-Você também pode exibir detalhes no portal do OMS.

 #### <a name="view-workspace-information-in-the-azure-portal"></a>Exibir informações do espaço de trabalho no portal do Azure